The following information details quality improvement initiatives undertaken by our health plan.

 A community network of health educators offers wellness programming to eligible members free of charge.
 These educational programs provide members with the information and skills necessary to assist them in making positive lifestyle changes.
 Topics include nutrition, fitness, weight management, stress reduction, and diabetes education.

 Worksite Wellness Program

-The Worksite Wellness Program is a comprehensive wellness program centered on the needs of an employer.
-This program includes access to a customized wellness web site, access to on-site wellness workshops and lectures, interactive campaigns and challenges as well as expert planning, support and advice provided by a Health Promotion Specialist.
+The worksite wellness program is a comprehensive wellness program centered on the needs of an employer.
+This program includes access to a customized wellness website, on-site wellness workshops and lectures, and interactive campaigns and challenges, as well as expert planning, support, and advice provided by a health promotion specialist.

-Enrollees have access to a comprehensive list of local and national fitness facilities offered at the lowest price guaranteed.
+Members have access to a comprehensive list of local and national fitness facilities.
 Benefits include flexible memberships and travel privileges, as well as transfer and freeze options.
 Members also have the ability of purchase fitness and nutrition services at a discounted rate.
-Services are searchable by zip code.
+Services are searchable by ZIP code.

 • Weight management